'Saying goodbye to him is not an option. Neither is "I love you".'

 But you don't know my story, how I got here or even who I am.
 And now, now the end is too close to bear and all the bets are lost, all the games are played and all the wishes are spent.
 I am left here.
 Hopeless, deprived of the very thing, like a mirage; so close and yet so far, I reach out and before my fingertips can even graze it's surface it's snatched away, and I discover that it was all an illusion anyway.
 Lets start with something simple, my name, I'm Tallulah, and this is my story.

-Her hear skipped and danced, and her hair flew behind her in a spun gold cloud.
+Her heart skipped and danced (she had always had a light heart, barely tethered to herself), and her hair flew behind her in a spun gold cloud.
 She flew down the hill, the landscape blurring at her sides.
 Her mind ran in circles, knotting itself and spinning itself into a daze.
-Her heart hammered against her chest, as though as it was trying to beat it's way out, and as she closed her eyes, the wind pushed up against her in a cold embrace, as though it was trying to sweep her off her feet and up into the sky on a runaway love story.
+Her heart hammered against her chest, as though as it was trying to beat it's way out (maybe it was, or maybe it was a warning), and as she closed her eyes, the wind pushed up against her in a cold embrace, as though it was trying to sweep her off her feet and up into the sky on a runaway love story.
 All could she see was swirling colours, optimism and hope, each one dancing in her vision.
 With a jolt, her eyes flew open and her breath caught in her mouth.
 She tumbled off her bike, tripping over herself in her haste to reach her friends.

-Lola's mouth formed a small white crescent as she smiled at the bubbly blonde girl that was bounding towards her, emerald eyes sparkling like a meadow laced with dew.
+Lola's mouth formed a small white crescent as she smiled at the striking blonde girl that was striding towards her, emerald eyes sparkling like a meadow laced with dew.
 Her embrace was warmer and softer then the wind's, and Lola's nostril's were filled with the sticky but delightful aroma of marshmallows and candyfloss.

 She was led towards the group of teenagers and as if her pink hued bubble had popped, her ears were overloaded with the incessant chatter of Adelle's friends.
 She caught the deep blue eyes of one girl but she found herself blushing and her slate grey eyes fluttered away like a butterfly disturbed by a curious child.
 In instant the girl strode towards her, her long, dark, wavy hair flowing down like a stream to her waist, holding out a cupcake as though she was requesting a doe for it's trust with an outstretched hand.

 "Hi." the girl said, her eyes brighter than the midnight sun.
 "Hi."
-Lola answered snatching a side glance at the girl, "I'm Lola."
+Lola answered snatching a sideways glance at the girl, "I'm Lola."

 The girl's face split into a magnificent smile, like the sun breaking through the clouds, and instantly Lola found herself liking her.
 "And I'm Millie.
 Now are you just going to stand their as though you're a sardine stuck in it's tin or are you going to come on out and be sociable?"

-Lola offered her the small, but meaningful gift of a half smile to Millie.
+Lola offered her the small, but meaningful gift of a half smile..